-The lead article, "Weltliteratur und Humanität," was authored by wellknown German-Jewish poet and writer Berthold Auerbach (Movses Baruch Auerbach, 1812-1882).116 Auerbach starts the article by stating that the idea of humanity as proposed by Lessing and Herder was appended by Goethe through his idea of world literature but laments what he sees as a dwindling in the currency of the word humanity ("Humanität") in the late nineteenth century.
-Humanity, he reports, has been transformed in the late nineteenth century by extreme spirits ("Starkgeister") into an expression of softness ("Weichlichkeit"), sweetness ("Süsslichkeit"), and sentimentality ("Sentimentalität").
-117 Speaking in the context of a rising materialist thought within the society on the one hand and realpolitik on the other, Auerbach identifies the question of power ("Machtfrage") as it has acquired central stage in individual as well as social lives.
-It is in this rise of the question of power that Auerbach gives currency to the word human, describing it as an act of putting oneself in other conditions of existence ("sich in andere Daseinsbedingungen zu versetzen").
-118 Identifying language as the main distinguishing element between humans and other animals, Auerbach states that "the division of human beings through languages does not dissolve the unity of human beings, it is given much more life-content through it."119 It is in this context of a power-infested and divisive politics-between a borderless humanity and a nationally defined public based on language that Auerbach presents his understanding of world literature: "World literature!
+The lead article, "Weltliteratur und Humanität," was authored by wellknown German-Jewish poet and writer Berthold Auerbach (Moyses Baruch Auerbach, 1812-1882).116 Auerbach starts the article by stating that the idea of humanity as proposed by Lessing and Herder was appended by Goethe through his idea of world literature but laments what he sees as a dwindling in the currency of the word humanity ("Humanität") in the late nineteenth century.
+Humanity, he reports, has been transformed in the late nineteenth century by extreme spirits ("Starkgeister") into an expression of softness ("Weichlichkeit"), sweetness ("Süsslichkeit"), and sentimentality ("Sentimentalität").117 Speaking in the context of a rising materialist thought within the society on the one hand and realpolitik on the other, Auerbach identifies the question of power ("Machtfrage") as it has acquired central stage in individual as well as social lives.
+It is in this rise of the question of power that Auerbach gives currency to the word human, describing it as an act of putting oneself in other conditions of existence ("sich in andere Daseinsbedingungen zu versetzen").118 Identifying language as the main distinguishing element between humans and other animals, Auerbach states that "the division of human beings through languages does not dissolve the unity of human beings, it is given much more life-content through it."119 It is in this context of a power-infested and divisive politics-between a borderless humanity and a nationally defined public based on languagethat Auerbach presents his understanding of world literature: "World literature!
 It would be unfair if it were named together with the utopia of a world empire and a world language.
 For world literature already exists and is growing more and more, regardless that in our time peoples are collecting themselves even more strongly within [themselves] and perhaps because of that."120 Underlining the significance of nationally and historically conditioned forms of expression ("Erscheinungsformen"), Auerbach declares the unity of world literature in its diversity: "The truth is the united, but the truthfulness is the diversity of its appearance.
-The innermost being of the genius is truthfulness-subjective, national, timely and what emanates from truthfulness, that lives and has an effect later."
-121 recognizable the appearance is, the purer the diversity of the countenance, and more willingly is it understood by foreign nations and other times.
+The innermost being of the genius is truthfulness-subjective, national, timelyand what emanates from truthfulness, that lives and has an effect later."121

+Auerbach was aware that it would be erroneous to expect from world literature to give expression to something that is universally human ("allgemein menschlich"), that a work does not carry a signature of its spatial or temporal origin.
+Instead, he argues that the more physignomically recognizable the appearance is, the purer the diversity of the countenance, and more willingly is it understood by foreign nations and other times.
 Calling Shakespeare and Walter Scott national authors who were received by all nations and referring to Faust, Nathan the Wise, and Wilhelm Tell as the greatest works of German literature that are becoming a "property of the world" ("Weltbesitz"), Auerbach ends his essay with the coda: "The essence and concept of world literature is not uniformity, but rather the accord of different notes towards world harmony."122